thunderstecnologia/angular-signalr-core-hub/README.md

 ## Is this a fork of [angular-signalr-hub](https://github.com/JustMaier/angular-signalr-hub)?

-No. This is inspired by `angular-signalr-hub` in order to make thins easier for people who used it in the past and want to migrate to the new [ASP.NET Core SignalR Client SDK](https://github.com/aspnet/SignalR/tree/dev/client-ts).
+No. This is inspired by `angular-signalr-hub` in order to make things easier for people who used it in the past and want to migrate to the new [ASP.NET Core SignalR Client SDK](https://github.com/aspnet/SignalR/tree/dev/client-ts).

 ## The new ASP.NET Core SignalR SDK does not provide a Bower package.
 Does this package include it?